 Floral Notes and Bardo: The Creative Chronicles of a Shambhala Mountain Resident is a regular feature on the SMC blog in which a member of our staff/community shares his experience of existing as part of Shambhala Mountain Center.

-Travis Newbill is a curious dude on the path of artistry, meditation, and social engagement who is very glad to be residing at Shambhala Mountain Center.
-His roles within the organization include Marketing Associate and Shambhala Guide — a preliminary teaching position.
+Travis Newbill is a curious creature on the path of artistry and meditation, who is very glad to be residing at Shambhala Mountain Center.
+His roles within the lil’ society include Marketing Associate and Shambhala Guide — a preliminary teaching position.
 Follow Travis on twitter: @travisnewbill